Top Menu

 Mudroom Update - DIY Shaker Cabinet Doors & Faux Cabinet

 This was my first time using 1/2" plywood to build doors.
-It was the material I had at hand, and I wanted to get rid of it. ;) The other main material I had to buy was lattice, those thin wood strips to create the grids or the shaker style.
-I got a good deal on a good bunch of those lattice boards.
-If you buy them at the big store, it might bring your budget way up.
+It was the material I had at hand, and I wanted to eliminate it. ;) The other primary material I had to buy was lattice, those thin wood strips.
+Those thin lattice boards are the ones used to create the grids for the shaker style.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.